inno-devops-labs/S24-core-course-labs/app_python/README.md

 ### CI Workflow

 A CI workflow is maintained in the `.github/workflows/build-python.yaml` file.
-This workflow lints and tests the application.
+This workflow lints and tests the application, checks code vulnerability using SNYK, and builds and pushes docker image.
 Workflow is triggered only if the there is a change in the `app_python` directory or the workflow file itself.

-The CI workflow contains only one job which is essentially divided into 4 parts but in general there are 11 steps:

-- Initialize
-   1. Checkout
-   2. Set up Python
-   3. Install dependencies
-- Code Quality
-   1. Linting using `pylint`
-   2. Running tests using `unittest`
-- Security
-   1. Download and install `snyk`
-   2. Run `snyk` to check for vulnerabilities
-- Publish to Docker Hub
-   3. Set up QEMU
-   4. Set up Docker Buildx
-   5. Login to Docker Hub
-   6. Build and push the Docker image
+The CI workflow contains 3 jobs.
+Each job has a specific set of tasks to perform:

+- Build: This job lints and tests the application
+- Security: This job checks code vulnerability using SNYK
+- Docker: This job builds and pushes the docker image to the Docker Hub.
+The job is carried out only if the previous jobs are successful.

 More details about the CI workflow can be found in the [CI.md](CI.md) file.